Mofazzal874/MERN-Crash_course/docs/Setup and Application Object.md

         required: true
     },
 }, {
-    timestamps: true // automatically adds createdAt, updatedAt fields });
+    timestamps: true // createdAt, updatedAt
+});

 const Product = mongoose.model('Product', productSchema);
 export default Product;
 ```

----
 #### Important Notes on Mongoose Models:

-- In the model creation line: `const Product = mongoose.model('Product', productSchema)`
+- In the last two lines:
+  `const Product = mongoose.model('Product', productSchema);`
-  - The 'Product' string tells Mongoose to create a model called 'Product'
-  - Mongoose will automatically use a plural, lowercase collection name ('products') in MongoDB
-  - You specify the schema this model should follow (productSchema)
+  - This is saying to mongoose that you should create a model called 'Product', which will follow this `productSchema` structure/schema and you should assign it to an object called Product.
+You should write the 'Product' in the model() function like this - first letter uppercase and the word is singular.
+MongoDB will make it - products or you can say - lowercase and plural.
+You can see the database collection as `products` in the mongodb cloud.

+  `export default Product;`
-- We use `export default Product` since we're exporting only one object from this file
+  - As we're exporting only one object Product from this file.

-- The `timestamps: true` option automatically adds:
+- The `timestamps: true` option will automatically keep createdAt and updatedAt data
-  - `createdAt` field - set when document is created
-  - `updatedAt` field - updated whenever document is modified

 <a id="application-object"></a>

----
 ## Application Object

 Creating multiple app within a app or sub-app